bitstuffing/pychat/README.md

 I want to offer an updated library with some free models, to use it for free, and all will be open source.

 ## How test it?

-Now I'm developing a multiplatform GUI (Toga):
+Now I'm centered in core, but I've tried to develop a multiplatform GUI:

 ![WebView GUI](https://i.ibb.co/pjbMq8c/Captura-desde-2024-01-06-22-59-58.png)